 - It saves the data by adopting the quality iCalendar format to transfer events between programs easily.

-KOrganizer is an outstanding calendar utility that utilizes typical open standard iCalendar archives for storing your data.
+KOrganizer is an outstanding calendar utility that utilizes typical open standard iCalendar archives to store data.
 Besides supporting iCalendar, this Linux calendar app is flexible with the ‘vCalendar’ standard as well.
-Both the standards are compatible with a range of further calendar applications and some devices, including mobile phones.
+Both the standards are compatible with various further calendar applications and some devices, including mobile phones.
 It has the following mind-blowing features:

 - Capable of directly loading the documents and working with those in a network-transparent mode.